Apply to Face Blog

 *Scroll down to the bottom of this post for the full printable recipe card.*

-The ingredients are classic and simple.
+The ingredients for the chocolate cake are classic and simple.

 • 250 grams plain flour